rust-lang/rust/src/doc/reference.md

 * References (`&`)
   : These point to memory _owned by some other value_.
-    A reference type is written `&type` for some lifetime-variable `f`, or just `&'a type` when you need an explicit lifetime.
+    A reference type is written `&type`,
+    or `&'a type` when you need to specify an explicit lifetime.
     Copying a reference is a "shallow" operation: it involves only copying the pointer itself.
-    Releasing a reference typically has no effect on the value it points to, with the exception of temporary values, which are released when the last reference to them is released.
+    Releasing a reference has no effect on the value it points to, but a reference of a temporary value will keep it alive during the scope of the reference itself.

 * Raw pointers (`*`)
   : Raw pointers are pointers without safety or liveness guarantees.
-    Raw pointers are written as `*const T` or `*mut T`, for example `*const int` means a raw pointer to an integer.
+    Raw pointers are written as `*const T` or `*mut T`, for example `*const i32` means a raw pointer to a 32-bit integer.
     Copying or dropping a raw pointer has no effect on the lifecycle of any other value.
 Dereferencing a raw pointer or converting it to any other pointer type is an [`unsafe` operation](#unsafe-functions).